ihavalyova/DiAtomic/README.md

 **Cite as:**

-I. Havalyova and A. Pashov: A software package for calculating energy levels and spectra of diatomic molecules (2020) https://doi.org/10.5281/zenodo.4028548
+I. Havalyova and A. Pashov: Аn open-source library for calculating energy levels and spectra of diatomic molecules (2020) https://doi.org/10.5281/zenodo.4028548